Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Burpee Pickler

 The Burpee Pickler is a hybrid cultivar that grows long, vigorous vines.
-The fruit of the Burpee Pickler is black-spined, medium green, and three to five inches in length.
+The fruit of the Burpee Pickler is black-spined medium green, three to five inches in length.
 The fruits are ready for harvest in 53 days from planting time.
-Burpee Pickler can tolerate mosaic virus.
+Burpee Pickler can tolerate the mosaic virus.
+While it’s not a true bush cucumber, it doesn’t sprawl too much and does great in raised bed gardens.

 Calypso